osm2pgsql-dev/osm2pgsql-website/themepark/index.md

 **Plugins:** Themepark *plugins* can do some extra processing beyond the processing of OSM data.
 They can be used, for instance, to generate a config file for a tileserver.
 You can use existing plugins or write your own.

+## Features

+* You can have several configurations at the same time to support different styles etc.
+* Plugins for extra functionality: Create tile server config files.
+* Works with the experimental generalization support in osm2pgsql to automatically generate tables for low zoom levels when OSM data changes.
+* Sensible defaults with the flexibility to overwrite them if needed.
+* Set policy for naming features based on various OSM tags in one place and use for all layers.
+* Includes support for external layers (such as coastlines).

 ## Manuals